MicrosoftDocs/azure-stack-docs/azure-stack/operator/relnotearchive/known-issues-2002.md

 ### VM boot diagnostics

 - Applicable: This issue applies to all supported releases.
-- Cause: When trying to start a stop-deallocated virtual machine,the following error might be displayed: **VM diagnostics Storage account 'diagnosticstorageaccount' not found.
+- Cause: When trying to start a stop-deallocated virtual machine, the following error might be displayed: **VM diagnostics Storage account 'diagnosticstorageaccount' not found.
 Ensure storage account is not deleted**.
 The error occurs if you attempt to start a VM with boot diagnostics enabled, but the referenced boot diagnostics storage account is deleted.
 - Remediation: Recreate the storage account with the same name you used previously.
 - Occurrence: Common